 The UN Disengagement and Observer Force (UNDOF) was established as a peacekeeping force in the Golan.

-A peace agreement between Israel and Egypt was finally reached on September 17, 1978, in the famous Camp David Accords after negotiations hosted by president Jimmy Carter.
+A peace agreement between Israel and Egypt was finally reached on September 17, 1978, in the famous Camp David Accords after negotiations hosted by President Jimmy Carter.

-In accordance with the treaty, Israeli forces withdrew gradually from Sinai with last troops existing on April 26, 1982.
+In accordance with the treaty, Israeli forces withdrew gradually from Sinai with the last troops existing on April 26, 1982.